Ratfink/RealTimeScheduling.jl/docs/src/tasksystems.md

 ## Task Priority

-For fixed-priority (FP) scheduling, RealTimeSystems uses an implicit model of task priority, whereby the index of a task in a given [`TaskSystem`](@ref) *is* its priority.
+For fixed-priority (FP) scheduling, RealTimeScheduling uses an implicit model of task priority, whereby the index of a task in a given [`TaskSystem`](@ref) *is* its priority.
 Lower indices are considered higher priority, as is usually the case in the literature.